National Institute of Technology Rourkela

 Syllabus

-• The course will provide a broad background of the concepts of Physical Oceanography, including topics such as observation instruments, seawater properties, basic theories of ocean dynamics, and major ocean currents.
+1. The main objective of this course is to provide a broad background of the concepts of Physical Oceanography, including topics such as observation instruments, seawater properties, basic theories of ocean dynamics, and major ocean currents.

-• This course is an introduction to dynamics of Ocean as it relates to oceanic flows.
-The focus of the course is understanding the basic concepts in fluid dynamics, such as dynamical components of the equations of motion, Lagrangian vs. Eulerian motion, vorticity dynamics, Ekman dynamics, rotating waves, basin scale circulation and quasi-geostrophic dynamics, the effects of stratification and the use of layer models, instability theory, hydraulic control, and turbulent mixing.
+2. This course aims to introduce the concepts of dynamics of Ocean as it relates to oceanic flows.
+The focus of the course is understanding the basic concepts in fluid dynamics, such as dynamical components of the equations of motion, Lagrangian vs. Eulerian motion, vorticity dynamics, Ekman dynamics, rotating waves, basin scale circulation and quasi-geostrophic dynamics, the effects of stratification and the use of layer models, instability theory, and turbulent mixing.

 Essential Reading